amlcloud/sanctions/README.md

 To publish sanctions module:

 1. Create NPM acccount (https://npmjs.org)
-2. To login NPM account run this command on Command Line Interface: npm login
+2. Generate npm token from npmjs type as automation token
-3. To publish Sanctions package run this command: npm publish
+3. Add NPM_TOKEN as secret token in github (the value should be npm automation token)

 make sure the the sanctions module version updated in package.json, like so:
   "version": "updated version"